 Long-term Debt.
-At the end of the current year, the Township of Haddon Fire District No. 1 had a capital lease outstanding of \$225,750.06.
-The 2022 adopted budget has an appropriation of \$72,847.00 representing the payment of the annual principal on capital leases.
+At the end of the current year, the Township of Haddon Fire District No. 1 had a financed purchase outstanding of \$152,903.07 and outstanding bonds payable in the amount of \$2,090,000.00.
+The fire district has budgeted for the principal and interest payments in the subsequent year's adopted budget.